Sign language stories

 So, I invited eight deaf friends into the portrait studio – not to pose but to be their natural selves and to sign their stories while I took their photos.

-It’s not intended to be a dictionary to illustrate particular signs.
+This isn’t intended to be a dictionary to illustrate particular signs.
 It’s more concerned about personality, expression, moods, movement, energy, shapes and angles.

 Warm thanks to my collaborators for bringing their authentic selves to the project: Rose Ayling-Ellis, Peter Brown, Gavin Lilley, Nadia Nadarajah, Signkid, Sarah Adedeji, Raymond Antrobus and Chisato Minamimura.